MechanicalRock/twitter-blurb-generator/module2/README.md

 Next.js provides native support for managing environment variables, offering the following capabilities:

+**Local Environment Variables**

 1. You can easily load your environment variables by storing them into a `.env.local` file
 2. You can expose your environment variables to the browser by prefixing them with NEXT*PUBLIC*

-In order to access the openAI key in your app, create a new file in the project root folder and name it `.env.local`
+In order to access the openAI key in your app, create a new file in the project root folder and name it `.env.local` these variables will only be available in local development.

 ```text
 OPENAI_API_KEY=xyzxyzxyzxyz
 ```

+**Environment Variables on Vercel**

+1. Navigate to your project on Vercel
+2. Click on Settings
+3. Click on Environment Variables
+4. Add a new variable `Key` = `OPENAI_API_KEY` and `Value` = `xyzxyzxyzxyz`.
+5. Click `save`
+6. Vercel does not automatically pick up changes to environment variables.
+You will need to redeploy your app.

 Now you should be able to access this key in your app by using `process.env.OPENAI_API_KEY`